 I watched from afar over the next five days as news bulletins came in from around the world.
 I also got regular updates from my family in Miami, who grew increasingly concerned as the days wore on.
 The situation was getting more dire seemingly by the hour.
 The number of cases in the U.S. was growing day by day.
 Italy, a country where I have many relatives, was quickly becoming a hotbed of coronavirus infections.
 Thankfully, my aunt and uncle in Gubbio were fine, as there were no reported cases in the Umbria region.
 I breathed a sigh of relief but still felt a growing concern for my aging parents in Miami and other at-risk people I know.

 Then, on March 12, escaping the growing number of coronavirus cases exploded into a total travel nightmare.
 That morning, I woke up to the news that India would close its borders to foreign travel within 24 hours.
-My return trip home, scheduled for three days later, was supposed to take me to Kolkata, India to Qatar, and finally, back to Miami.
+My return trip home, scheduled for three days later, was supposed to take me to Kolkata, India, then to Qatar, and finally, back to Miami.

 Around the same time that this news broke, the World Health Organization announced that the coronavirus outbreak was now officially a pandemic.
 Almost immediately, the United States announced a ban on all flights from continental Europe.
 With the Indian border closing imminent, and no idea if the U.S. would announce bans from Asia or the Middle East next, I was in full-on panic mode.